DesuDes/string-format/README.md

 If you want to create your own set of transformation rules like transforming dates using your favorite library like `date-fns` or `moment`, you may need to create your own pipes.

-To create your own transformation pipe,  provide the options object which is third param of the `formatString`  and assign a property `pipes`.
+To create your own transformation pipe,  provide the options object which is third param of the `formatString`  and assign a property named `pipes`.

 ```
 pipes : Array<{